Grand Tour Season 5 Release Date | Amazon cast, trailer, locations - Mash Viral

-Get going, gasoline heads: it looks like the Grand Tour, Amazon Auto-Based Reality Show hosted by Jeremy Clarkson, James May and Richard Hammond, will return for another round.
+Go ahead, gasoline heads: It looks like the Grand Tour, Amazon’s auto-based reality show, hosted by Jeremy Clarkson, James May and Richard Hammond, will return for another round.

 With the release of season four on Friday, December 13, 2019, it’s clear that the series has seen some pretty big changes.

-While Amazon has not officially announced anything about the future of the show, some of the crew messages have been posted on Instagram that seem to confirm that the Grand Tour is not about to stop any time soon.
+While Amazon hasn’t yet officially announced anything about the future of the show, some crew members have posted messages on Instagram confirming that the Grand Tour won’t be over soon.

 Here you can find out everything about the fifth season of the Grand Tour …